 - If withdrawals are between $5,000 and $15,000, the financial institution will hold back 20%.

 - If you withdraw more than $15,000, 30% is held back.

 You have to report the amount you take out on your tax return as income.
 At that time, you may have to pay more tax on the money — on top of the withholding tax.
 It depends on your total income and tax situation.

 *Quebec has some different rates for withholding taxes.

 These are just some of the RRSP facts.

 As referenced above, there are two great tax benefits that RRSPs provide Canadian investors:

-- a tax deduction from your contribution, and
+- a tax deduction today from your RRSP contribution, and

-For most Canadians, to reap the benefits of this tax-deferred account they should maximize their contributions where it makes sense (based on their earned income), keep the fees associated with their investments inside the account low and avoid making withdrawals for as long as possible.
-For further reading, check out the Canada Revenue Agency site here.
+For most Canadians, to reap the benefits of this tax-deferred account they should maximize their contributions where it makes sense (based on their earned income), keep the fees associated with their investments inside the account low and avoid making withdrawals for as long as possible until retirement.

 What’s your take on RRSPs?
 Use them?
 Maximize them?